 The more interesting part of this tradition is that in some bars people throw napkins and toothpicks on the floor.
 The tastier the tapas are, the more napkins and toothpicks people will throw on the floor.

 La Siesta means taking a nap.
 It is a famous tradition in Spain.
 Everyone knows about this tradition but few people practice it.
 Spanish people eat less at breakfast and dinner so they eat a heavy lunch.
 Therefore, after taking a heavy meal, blood goes to the stomach of the people to help them with indigestion.

 This makes a person drowsy and tired.
 The other cause of taking La siesta is that Spanish people experience high temperatures at mid-day.
 Therefore, they are unable to do any physical and mental activity.
 This gives rise to the tradition of La siesta.
 During nap time, the business and stores are closed.

 Flamenco is a song, dance, and instrumental guitar.
-It is associated with Andalusian Roma that is the gypsies of Southern Spain.
+It is associated with Andalusian Roma which is the gypsies of Southern Spain.
 The history of Flamenco lies back in the time when Roma migrated from Rajasthan in the 9th and 14th centuries.
-These immigrants brought with them musical legacy like the use of bells, wooden castanets, tambourines, and a pool of songs and dances.
+These immigrants brought with them a musical legacy like the use of bells, wooden castanets, tambourines, and a pool of songs and dances.